-Sometimes, while working in Excel, users need some functions or formulas that are not pre-existed in Excel.
+Sometimes, while working in Excel, users need some functions or formulas that are not pre-existing in Excel.
 That means users will not find such functions automatically in the formula bar.
 But with the help of VBA coding, they can apply the correct conditions and syntax to make such functions.
 These functions are known as custom functions.
-In this article, I will show you how to execute VBA function procedure in Excel.
+In this article, I will show you how to execute the VBA function procedure in Excel.

 This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 We know how to create a macro Sub-procedure.
 Macro Sub procedure can be executed in many ways.
 However, the Function procedure can be executed only in two ways: